 Ever since Griliches (1979) formalized a model of the firm knowledge production function, the traditional view of knowledge and innovation has been that firms exist exogenously, and then invest in R&D to endogenously create new knowledge and ideas.
-However, when small firms were consistently found to contribute more to innovative output than might be expected from their relatively low investments in R&D, KSET (Audretsch 1995) was introduced to resolve the apparent contradiction with the notion-now well supported in the literature-that entrepreneurship is also an endogenous response to the potential for commercializing knowledge that has not been adequately commercialized by universities, incumbent firms, and so on, and applies to regions in addition to national and international clusters

-(Audretsch and Lehmann 2005).
-In this paper, we have therefore carefully analyzed the dynamics of KSET in the Chinese "transitional" context as a template both for evaluating the pace and stability (Lawrence, Winn, and Jennings 2001) of small business innovation in many similar contexts and for better understanding policy measures that actively encourage knowledge spillover entrepreneurship.
+However, when small firms were consistently found to contribute more to innovative output than might be expected from their relatively low investments in R&D, KSET (Audretsch, 1995) was introduced to resolve the apparent contradiction with the notion-now well-supported in the literature-that entrepreneurship is also an endogenous response to the potential for commercializing knowledge that has not been adequately commercialized by universities, incumbent firms, and so on, and applies to regions in addition to national and international clusters (Audretsch and Lehmann 2005).
+In this paper we have therefore carefully analyzed the dynamics of KSET in the Chinese "transitional" context as both a template for the evaluation of the pace and stability (Lawrence, Winn, and Jennings 2001) of small business innovation in many similar contexts, and also to better understand policy measures that actively encourage knowledge spillover entrepreneurship.
+Our results have implications for policy and for future research.

-Implications for Policy.
-Open questions for practitioners are now tending to focus on policy issues at the more local level, especially those that concern the pace and stability of innovation in transition (highly dynamic agglomerative) contexts.
-This study provides early outlines and suggestions of such policies for (1) the (competition-driven) pace and (2) the (knowledge-spillover/specializationdriven) stability of innovation in a transition-economy firm-size context.
-Based on the disparate results reported earlier for LME and SE groups, one can conclude that SEs can benefit from regional knowledge spillovers within industries more favorably than can LMEs.
+Implications for Policy: Open questions for practitioners are now tending to focus on policy issues at the more local level, especially those that concern the pace and stability of innovation in transition (highly dynamic agglomerative) contexts.
+This study provides early outlines and suggestions of such policies for: (1) the (competition-driven) pace, and (2) the (knowledge-spillover/specialization-driven) stability of innovation in a transition-economy firm-size context.
+Based on the disparate results reported above for LME and SE groups, one can conclude that small enterprises can benefit from regional knowledge spillovers within industries more favorably than can LMEs.
 Local specialization of an industry encourages SEs to engage in innovation activities at various technological levels.
-Competition is favorable to innovation in SEs too, but its importance is more technologically prominent in less sophisticated innovations as measured by UMDE patents, suggesting that SEs outperform their competitors mainly by introducing low-quality innovation.
-This finding is reasonable because it is usually more costly and risky for SEs to engage in radical innovation, given their limited complementary resources.
-These results suggest that intense competition and high specialization in the China SE case (a high-agglomeration, highly dynamic knowledge-spillover transition-economy context) produce high-pace, highstability institutionalization processes for SEs.
+Competition is favorable to innovation in SEs too, but its importance is more prominent in less-technologically-sophisticated innovations as measured by UMDE patents, suggesting that SEs outperform their competitors mainly by introducing low-quality innovation.
+This finding is reasonable because it is usually more costly and risky for SEs to engaging in radical innovation, given their limited complementary resources.
+These results suggest that intense competition and high specialization in the China SE case (a high-agglomeration, highly dynamic knowledge-spillover transition-economy context) produce high-pace, high-stability institutionalization processes for small enterprises.